 The faces of farming in America are changing.

-We are among the next generation of female farmers that are both passionate about food production, as well as land integrity and climate restoration.
+We are among the next generation of female farmers who are passionate about ethical food production, as well as land integrity and climate restoration.

 Kneehigh Farm is owned and operated by Emma Cunniff, who has been farming since 2009 on various farms throughout Pennsylvania, Ohio, California, and the Pacific Northwest.

 In 2012, Emma moved from Santa Cruz, CA to Philadelphia, PA, hoping to grow fresh food for urban populations otherwise without access.
 She apprenticed at The Seed Farm, where she graduated from their Beginning Farmer Training Program in 2013.
 She then moved to the Lehigh Valley to begin Kneehigh Farm.

 In the winter of 2015, Kneehigh moved to seven acres at Lundale Farm Inc., a non-profit that rents land and housing to sustainable farm operations.
 The new site is an opportunity for Kneehigh Farm to create a viable farm business from bare ground, and regenerate a farmscape that has been mismanaged for years.
 Emma's goals are to leave this land more fertile than it was found, to install infrastructure necessary for any successful vegetable farm, and leave future farmers with a fully equipped vegetable operation, ready and waiting to feed the community.

 Emma is excited to have folks visit the farm, dirty their hands, and feel pride in picking something ripe and rich with flavor that plays a direct role in regenerating the land.
 In her years apprenticing, these sensations and realizations pushed Emma to pursue farming as a career.
 It is her firm belief that everyone should get to experience the visceral satisfaction of being in nature and nurturing others.
 She can’t wait to share that experience with you at Kneehigh.